royjacobson/modules-report/README.md

 with a different compiler frontend (EDG), it is not always up to par with MSVC in this regard.

 ### CLion
-CLion have [anounced coming support](https://blog.jetbrains.com/clion/2022/10/clion-2022-3-eap-cpp20-modules-now-supported/) for C++ modules in their upcoming 2022.3 edition.
+CLion have [announced support](https://blog.jetbrains.com/clion/2022/10/clion-2022-3-eap-cpp20-modules-now-supported/) for C++ modules in their 2022.3 edition.

 ## Libraries